The dangers of non-secure HTTP

 Without doubt, HTTPS certainly has a place, and for those of you out there with websites dealing with personal information, such as eCommerce sites or blogs with membership areas, for example, HTTPS is a clear requirement.

 I hope this blog post gives you a good overview to think about moving to HTTPS.
-Stay secure and safe and ensure that your website is further optimized with SEO.
+Stay secure and safe, and ensure that your website is further optimised with SEO.

 If you have questions or are looking to secure your website, get in touch with us today.